milanseemon/milanseemon/README.md

 - MSc in Digital Epidemiology from Manipal Academy of Higher Education (MAHE)

+- BSc in Mathematics from Marian College Kuttikkanam

 - 👯 Looking for collaboration with [waffy_storystay](https://github.com/amalanil46/waffy_storystay)

 - 💬 Ask me about **Mathematics, Statistics, Data Analysis and Epidemiology**